maciekgajewski/Fast-Log/README.md

         ret

 ```
-(Quite a lot of push/pops taht could be avoided when inlined...)
+(Quite a lot of push/pops that could be avoided when inlined...)